The Following Required Properties Are Missing: fb:app_id (Safe to Ignore)

 Facebook Create App Screen

-Click the “In Development” button and Facebook will prompt you to add a privacy policy URL to your site.
+Click the “In Development” toggle and Facebook will ask for a privacy policy URL before it lets the app go live.

 Scrape Again button in the Facebook share debugger